-Pet Tips with Dr. B, Puppy and Kitten Care, Vaccines
+Parvo Info, Puppy and Kitten Care, Vaccines

 Puppy Vaccination: The Importance of Planning Ahead

+When should a puppy get their shots?
 Giving puppies a vaccination the day before or the day of moving to their forever home, won’t give the puppy the protection he needs.
 Don’t expect immunity immediately after you pull the needle out.
 It takes two weeks to receive the full benefits of a vaccine.

 Is Vaccination Stressful for Puppies?

 The stress of moving to a new home is hard enough on a puppy, so your goal is to not add to this stress.
 Make sure puppies are given their vaccines to date at least one to two weeks before being moved to their new home.
 Not the night before.
 A puppy can deal with a new home or deal with a vaccine, but not both.
 That means he may not get the protection desired from the vaccination.
-I recommend breeders give two parvo vaccines and one distemper, at least one week before going to a new home.
+I recommend breeders give two parvovirus vaccines and one distemper, at least one week before going to a new home.

 Puppy Allergic Reaction to Vaccine